wl1390/Hygieia-Instruction/README.md

 Run `gulp serve` in /UI and you should see the UI with api connected.
 Sign up for an account and log in to configure your dashboard.

-If in UI API shows connected but no edit text is there to log in, open another terminal and run `gulp serve` without closing the current one.
-The dashboard will be assigned to a new port and it should be fine.
+If in UI API shows connected but no edit text is there to log in, clear the browser cache and cookie and try again.

 ## Configure Collectors
 Go to http://capitalone.github.io/Hygieia/collectors.html#tool-collectors and find the collector you want to use.